Derjyn/Cogitatio/docs/plugins/proicio.md

 _throw, hurl, fling_

 Proicio is an advanced ballistics plugin.
+Projectiles can be defined, with several variable settings that will control their velocity, penetration, ricochet, and many other characteristics.
+A ton of research went into real-world ballistics maths and traits, and work is being done to approximate a lot of it down into more performance-friendly functionality.

 -----